strategy-coach/praxis/ai-interactions-engineering-manifesto/multi-layered-retrieval-verifiable-ai.md

 ### Practical Integration Sequence

-1. Index all documents into both FTS and vector DB, with references to chunk ID and Markdown path.
+1. Index all documents into both FTS and vector DB, with references to chunk ID and Markdown or HTML path.
 2. Define entity classes and relationships in Protégé, covering terms found in documents.
-3. Derive a lightweight knowledge graph using markdown section headers, cross-references, and UAT insights.
+3. Derive a lightweight knowledge graph using markdown or HTML section headers, cross-references, and UAT insights.
 4. Wrap each retrieval layer in a separate MCP tool, each with logging and fallback capability.
 5. In your LLM orchestrator (e.g., AnythingLLM):